October 24, 2023

 . . .

-- Does the telehealth solution support multiple use cases?
+- Does the virtual care solution support multiple use cases?

 No matter your hospital’s location, size, specialty or patient demographic, inpatient telehealth can be beneficial to both your immediate needs and your long-term strategies.

-Consider if the telehealth solutions you’re looking at can support the following use cases:
+Consider if the virtual care solutions you’re looking at can support the following use cases:

 - Patient consults – Make the most of your specialists’ time with remote consultations that can include family members as well

 - Patient observation – Help with staff shortages by enabling nurses to monitor multiple patients at once, and by leveraging remote staff for tele-sitting high-risk patients (e.g., falls, behavioral health, unstable vitals)

 - Virtual nursing – Help bedside staff save time by having remote nurses take care of admissions, initial patient interviews, education teach-backs, and discharge prep